Chicago Polish Speaking Divorce Lawyer

 Qualified Domestic Relations Order (QDRO): A court order which is legally required for the division of retirement accounts that are part of a divorce settlement.
 A QDRO allows the division without the negative impact of penalties or taxes.

-At Hurst, Robin & Kay, LLC, we know that speaking another language can be especially challenging when pursuing the legal process.
-Because of this, we recommend giving our Polish speaking divorce lawyer serving the Chicago area today.
+At Hurst, Robin, Kay & Allen, LLC, we know that speaking another language can be especially challenging when pursuing the legal process.
+Because of this, we recommend giving our Polish speaking divorce lawyer serving the Chicago area a call today.